pog1990/binarybrew/README.md

 ## Contributing

-We welcome contributions to Binary Brew!
+I welcome contributions to Binary Brew!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/YourFeature`).